 Keyword for this page: student services

-The mission statement of the Polk County School Board Student Services Department is to support youth, families, and school board employees by enhancing mental and physical health resulting in optimal student achievement and personal success for all.
+The mission statement of the Polk County Public Schools Student Services Department is to support youth, families, and school board employees by enhancing mental and physical health resulting in optimal student achievement and personal success for all.

 Click the play button below to start the video.

 Research studies emphasize the importance of student services relative to student achievement.
 For example:

 The Student Services Department has adapted the coordinated school health model from the Centers for Disease Control and Prevention to provide programs and services to Polk County’s 92,000 K-12 students and their families.
 This model impacts students’ overall well being and ability to learn.
 Components of the model include: counseling, psychological, and social services; health services; healthy school climate (i.e., safe & drug free schools, violence prevention, school attendance); comprehensive school health education; nutrition education; health promotion for staff and students; and parent/family and community partnerships in school health.